-The outstanding principal balances and accrued interest on the loans represents the maximum credit exposure.
-At this time, management is of the opinion that the loss provision recorded is accurate.
-In determining the loss provision, management assesses the value of security and different scenarios with respect to collection of the mortgages receivable balance owing and determines the provision amount required.
+The outstanding principal balances and accrued interest on the mortgages represents the maximum credit exposure.
+At this time, management is of the opinion that the loss provision recorded is appropriate.
+In determining the loss provision, management assesses the value of security and different scenarios with respect to collection of the mortgages and interest receivable balance owing and determines the provision amount required.